vi14m/Containerize-LLM/README.md

 ### Using the API

-Once you have your LAN IP, you can use the API from any device on your network by replacing `<Your LAN IP>` in the example code:
+Once you have your Host LAN IP, you can use the API from any device on your network by replacing `<Your LAN IP>` in the example code:

 ```python
 import requests, json